-The mission of Women Supporting Women is simple: to provide the right help to nurture, empower and inspire young women to build their own futures through employment, self-employment, education or training.
+The mission of Women Supporting Women is simple: to provide the right help to nurture, empower and inspire young women to build a better future for themselves.

-Young women need our support in particular and suffer some challenges more acutely than men.
+We know from our research and from our many interactions with young women that they need our support in particular and suffer some challenges more acutely than young men.
 For instance:

-- You can give personally - A bespoke, individual relationship with The Prince’s Trust, with many supporters typically committing gifts over three to four years
+- You can give personally through a bespoke, individual relationship with The Prince’s Trust.
+Many supporters typically commit gifts over three to four years.

-- You can give through your company - Support given via funding from a business, which includes a tailor-made partnership, volunteering opportunities for staff and potential product collaborations
+- You can give through a company, working with us to create a tailor-made partnership, volunteering opportunities for your staff and potential product collaborations.

-- You can fundraise - Fundraising ideas include taking part in a Trust challenge event such as our Palace to Palace bike ride or walk, hosting dinner parties, or organising a group challenge such as a trek or mountain climb to help raise funds
+- You can fundraise in all sorts of ways, such as by taking part in one of our challenge events such as our Palace to Palace bike ride or walk, hosting dinner parties, or organising a group challenge such as a trek or mountain climb.

-Chrissie Rucker OBE, Founder, The White Company & Founding Silver Patron of Women Supporting Women
+Chrissie Rucker OBE, Founder, The White Company & Founding Gold Patron of Women Supporting Women

 Sewing is Chantelle's therapy and the need for beauty and comfort encouraged her to turn her hobby into a business that allows her to work flexibly around her daughter's needs.